Almost toric fibrations on K3 surfaces via degenerations: The preparatory step

 \subsection{The nodal integral affine structure on the intersection complex}

-So far we have constructed a piecewise nodal integral affine structure on the intersection complex which is strict on the union of the interiors of the top strata with neighbohoods of the vertices.
-We turn to show this extends to a nodla integral affine structure everywhere. \tikzset{every picture/.style={line width=0.75pt}}
+So far we have constructed a piecewise nodal integral affine structure on the intersection complex which is strict on the union of the interiors of the top strata with neighbourhoods of the vertices.
+We turn to show that this extends to a nodal integral affine structure everywhere. \tikzset{every picture/.style={line width=0.75pt}}

-\begin{thm} There is a unique extension of the piecewise nodal integral affine structure on the intersection complex introduced in Proposition \ref{propPcwsNAffine} to a strict nodal integral affine structure which agrees with the canonical structure of Definition \ref{dfCanIntAff} on neighborhoods of the vertices. \end{thm} \begin{rmk} The crux of the statement amounts to triviality of the monodromy of the integral affine structure on the union of the complement of the 1-skeleton with neighborhoods of the vertices.
+\begin{thm} There is a unique extension of the piecewise nodal integral affine structure on the intersection complex introduced in Proposition \ref{propPcwsNAffine} to a nodal integral affine structure which agrees with the canonical structure of Definition \ref{dfCanIntAff} on neighborhoods of the vertices. \end{thm} \begin{rmk} The crux of the statement amounts to triviality of the monodromy of the integral affine structure on the union of the complement of the 1-skeleton with neighborhoods of the vertices.
 See Figure~\ref{fig:NoMonodromy}.
 By a version of the Gauss-Bonnet Theorem in \cite[§6.5]{KontsevichSoibelman06} the statement would not be true for the case of the boundary of a Delzant polytope. \end{rmk}